HUM-478 / 3 credits

 This grade is attributed individually based on an assessment of the work submitted as a team and individually.
 The personal addendum is partly meant to ensure and check that all team members contribute fairly to the team's work.

-(iii) 20%: Team presentation of a mandatory reading (10 minutes), chairing of the philosophical discussion following the presentation (10 minutes), and general participation in class
+(iii) 20%: Team presentation of a mandatory reading (10 minutes), chairing of the philosophical discussion following the presentation (10 minutes), and class participation.

 Supervision